Easy Broccoli Salad with Bacon and Cheese

 Can I Use Frozen Broccoli?

 No, even if you only thawed the frozen broccoli but didn’t cook it, I’m afraid it’d be far too soft for this broccoli salad recipe.
 Fresh broccoli florets are the way to go here!

 Store any leftovers in the fridge for 2-3 days, but make sure you cover it or it will dry out.

-- 8 Sliced of Applewood Smoked Bacon, cooked and chopped
+- 8 Slices Applewood Smoked Bacon, , cooked and chopped

 - 1 Tablespoon Apple Cider Vinegar

-- Right before serving add the crumbled bacon and sunflower seeds, and toss to evenly distribute.
-Serve and enjoy.
+- Right before serving, add the crumbled bacon and sunflower seeds.
+Toss to evenly distribute.

 - Recipe adapted from The Shills